Assumption of Mary

-The Assumption of Mary is one of the four Marian dogmas of the Catholic Church.
-Pope Pius XII defined it on 1 November 1950 in his apostolic constitution Munificentissimus Deus as the assumption of Mary, body and soul, into heaven.
+The Assumption of Mary is a Catholic dogma that Mary, at the end of her earthly life, was taken body and soul into heaven, defined by Pope Pius XII on 1 November 1950 in his apostolic constitution Munificentissimus Deus.
 It is celebrated on 15 August.

 It leaves open the question of whether Mary died or whether she was raised to eternal life without bodily death.

 The equivalent belief in the Eastern Christianity is the Dormition of the Mother of God or the "Falling Asleep of the Mother of God".
 In the Lutheran Churches, 15 August is celebrated as the Feast of St. Mary.
 A number of Anglican denominations observe 15 August under various titles, including the Feast of Saint Mary the Virgin or the Falling Asleep of the Blessed Virgin Mary.

 The word 'assumption' derives from the Latin word assūmptiō, meaning 'taking up'.